HumanCellAtlas/dcp-community/rfcs/text/0000-multi-data-collection-dataset-processing.md

 As a data consumer, I need to know that a data set is done so that I don't download and use it until it is version-complete.

 ## Detailed Design
 A new concept of *data group* is added to the DCP data model to address these issues.
 A data group is defined as a set of specific versions of metadata and data that is complete and consistent by a pre-specified set of criteria.
-A *data group* is not created until all its contents are complete and submitted to the DSS.
-Events are generated when a *data group* is created, updated, or deleted.
+A *data group* is not created until all its contents are complete and uploaded to the DSS.
+As with any bundle, events are generated when a *data group* is created, updated, or deleted.

-A data group has a symbolic scope type that specifies what is represented by the group, as well a the set of criteria by which it is complete.
-Most of the above use cases will require a *project submission* scope that indicates submission to a project is complete.
+A data group has a scope that specifies what level of the data hierarchy is contained in the group.
+Scope is the breadth of the type of data represented in the group, not the step in the life-cycle that the group references.
+The per-bundle notification model has a scope of a single bundle.
+The above use cases will require a *project* scope that indicates submission to a project is complete.
+There is a discussion for units of data different than *project*, currently referred to as *data sets*.
+These could form another data group scope if required.

+While the life-cycle step can be inferred by interrogating the bundles referenced by a *data group*, this will most likely very expensive and non-obvious.
+Instead, we add the attribute *step* that defines where it the DCP pipeline the *data group* was produced.
+The exact values will be defined by the producer components.
+Once possible approach is to use the bundle type of the primary data types, for example *hca/analysis-output; hca-pipeline:snap-atac*.

 Data groups are implemented as a new bundle type that contains a JSON file listing the FQIDs (UUIDs with versions) of all bundles in the data group.
 The existing DSS subscription mechanism is used for notifications.

 A new schema *data_group* will be created that contains the fields:
-- *scope* - Symbolic name of the scope, for example, *PROJECT_SUBMISSION*.
+- *scope* - Symbolic name of the scope, for example, *PROJECT_SCOPE*.
+- *step* - Symbolic name of the life-cycle step, for example *hca/primary-data; hca-data-type:sptx*.
 - *bundle_fqids* - List of FQIDs of bundles that are in the group.